Ceres Life Graybar IncomePlus

 Tax Treatment and Qualified Funds

-Growth inside the annuity is tax deferred — meaning credited interest accumulates without triggering current income tax liability.
+Growth inside the annuity is tax-deferred — meaning credited interest accumulates without triggering current income tax liability.
 Taxes on growth become due when funds are withdrawn from the contract, at which point the growth portion is taxed as ordinary income rather than at capital gains rates.
 This tax deferral advantage compounds over time: for contract holders in taxable accumulation, the ability to grow the full pre-tax value without annual tax drag on credited interest can produce meaningfully different accumulation outcomes compared to taxable savings vehicles over multi-year accumulation periods.

 Withdrawals prior to age 59½ may be subject to a 10% IRS early withdrawal penalty in addition to ordinary income tax on the taxable portion.
-This penalty applies to the growth portion of withdrawals — not the return of premium — for non-qualified contracts.
 For qualified contracts (IRA or other tax-qualified funds), the tax treatment follows the applicable rules for that account type, and the full withdrawal amount may be taxable as ordinary income.
-The GLWB rider distributions are treated as ordinary income in the year received, consistent with how tax-deferred annuity income has always been treated under the tax code.
+The GLWB rider distributions are treated as ordinary income in the year received.
+For retirees concerned about tax efficiency in retirement income distribution, the interaction between annuity income, Social Security benefit taxation thresholds, and required minimum distributions for qualified contracts is an important planning consideration that affects the optimal income activation timing and withdrawal amount.

 Who the Graybar IncomePlus Is Best Suited For

 The Graybar IncomePlus is designed for a specific retirement planning profile.
-It fits best when several conditions are present.
-The primary planning objective is reliable lifetime income — not maximum accumulation, not short-term liquidity, and not aggressive market exposure.
+It fits best when several conditions are present: the primary planning objective is reliable lifetime income — not maximum accumulation, not short-term liquidity, and not aggressive market exposure.
 The contract holder has a sufficient accumulation period before income is needed to allow the Benefit Base roll-up to produce meaningful income enhancement through deferral.
 The contract holder can allocate funds that are not needed for at least the duration of the surrender period, understanding that early access beyond the free withdrawal provision triggers surrender charges.
 And the contract holder values the behavioral certainty of a contractual income guarantee over the potential upside of a purely market-linked accumulation strategy without income protection.

 The product is less well-suited for contract holders who need significant liquidity during the surrender period, who are pursuing aggressive market growth without income protection as their primary objective, or who have short investment horizons that make the surrender period and its associated charges a meaningful constraint.
 Comparing the Graybar IncomePlus against alternative FIA and income annuity structures using consistent assumptions — same premium, same income start age, same time horizon — is the most reliable way to confirm whether this specific product produces the most favorable income outcome for your situation relative to what the broader market offers.